microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/useranalytics-get-settings.md

 ---
-title: "Get settings"
+title: "Get settings for user analytics"
-description: "Retrieve the properties and relationships of the settings object."
+description: "Retrieve the properties of the settings object for user analytics."
 localization_priority: Normal
 author: "madehmer"
 ms.prod: "insights"
 doc_type: "apiPageType"
 ---

-# Get settings
+# Get settings for user analytics

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieve the properties and relationships of a [settings](../resources/settings.md) object as applicable for the Analytics API.
+Retrieve the properties of a [settings](../resources/settings.md) object as applicable for the Analytics API.

 ## Permissions